stain-glitch/stain-glitch/README.md

-- 👋 Hi, I’m @stain-glitch
+👋 Hi, I’m Stanislas Sukwambe <br>
+📡 Computer Science Student at DMI St. John the Baptist <br>
--🌱 Working as a frontend developer with React
+🌱 Frontend developer with React <br>
--💼 Currently learning embedded systems
+💼 Currently learning embedded systems <br>
--📫 How to reach me: https://www.linkedin.com/in/stain-sukwambe-a9201b246/
+📫 How to reach me: https://www.linkedin.com/in/stain-sukwambe-a9201b246/ <br>

 <!---
 stain-glitch/stain-glitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.